ZackLarsen/kaggle/APTOS_blindness_detection/README.md

 # APTOS blindness detection kaggle competition

-In this competition, the objective is to correctly classify diabetic retinopathy in images taken using a particular form of photography.
+In this competition, the objective is to correctly classify diabetic retinopathy in images taken using fundus photography.
 There are five ratings that represent the various diagnoses for each image:
  * 0 - No diabetic retinopathy (DR)
  * 1 - Mild DR
  * 2 - Moderate DR